 Retinol, niacinamide, activated charcoal… When it comes to beauty, sometimes it can feel like there’s a new buzzword or trending ingredient to learn every month.
 Occasionally they’re game changing (or, more accurately, skin-changing); sometimes they transcend from insider beauty secret into the wider psyche of the population (hello, hyaluronic acid), and other times they turn up unassumingly in the Who What Wear beauty cupboard and get me intrigued.
 Bakuchiol is one such ingredient.

-When some new resurfacing pads from Indeed Labs landed on my desk a few weeks ago, my interest was immediately piqued.
+When some new resurfacing pads from Indeed Labs landed on my desk a couple of years ago (remember desks?) my interest was immediately piqued.
 What the heck is bakuchiol when it’s at home, anyway?
 A quick google informed me that bakuchiol is a plant-derived, 100% natural alternative to vitamin A, aka retinol.
 Oh, and if you’re not sure how to say it, you pronounce it “buh-koo-chee-all” or “back-uh-heel”—whichever floats your boat.

 After experiencing a nasty reaction to a dermatologist-prescribed retinol late last year, I was somewhat sceptical.
 Retinol is a particularly tricky skincare ingredient to get right.
 Too much and your skin can become sore, flaky and irritable—as the red patches on my face once testified—but strike the right balance and fine lines will be diminished while your overall complexion looks more even and plump.